osenn15/DS202-Final-Project/README.md

   level.
 1 = less than \$10,000, 2 = less than \$15,000, 3 = less than
   \$20,000, 4 = less than \$25,000, 5 = less than \$35,000, 6 = less
   than \$50,000, 7 = less than \$75,000, 8 = \$75,000 or more

-#### Questions to be addressed

-- How does smoking and alcohol affect an individuals chances to have diabetes?
-How does this vary by age?
-- Is there a relationship between heart disease/attack or stroke and diabetes?
-Does this differ between men and women?
-- How do physical activity and diet (eating fruits and vegetables) affect the likelihood of getting diabetes?
-Is one significantly more influential than the other?
-- What is the relationship between mental health and diabetes?
-Is poor mental health associated with poor physical activity levels and/or diet which in turn affects the occurrence of diabetes?

 ## Results